okeeffed/developer-notes/manual/System-Design/Glossary.md

 ### Redundant Load Balancers

 LB can be a single point of failure, therefore a second load balancer can be connected to the first to form a cluster.
 In the case that the first LB fails, the second moves from passive to active.

+## Caching

+Caching enables you to make vastly better use of the resources you already have as well as making otherwise unattainable product requirements feasible.